1979 Kronenbrau 1308 Classic

 The 1979 Kronenbrau 1308 Classic was a non-ranking invitational snooker tournament, which took place in July 1979.

-The tournament was played in Johannesburg, and featured four professional players - Ray Reardon of Wales, Eddie Charlton of Australia and South Africans Perrie Mans and Jimmy van Rensberg.
+The tournament was played in Johannesburg and featured four professional players - Ray Reardon of Wales, Eddie Charlton of Australia and South Africans Perrie Mans and Jimmy van Rensberg.
+Charlton received R2,500 prize money as the champion.

 Charlton won the title, beating Reardon 7–4 in the final.

 Main draw

+Results for the tournament are shown below.